Floorp-Projects/Floorp/README.md

 Floorp is a rapid release browser, like Firefox, in order to maximize security and privacy protection.
 However, the release phase is roughly the same as Firefox.

-The Floorp development process follows the following phases:
+The Floorp development process follows these stages :

 * Floorp developers are creating patches for the next version of Firefox in a beta branch before the next version of Firefox is released.
 The beta version is released with a patch applied.
 This is done for two and a half weeks to create Floorp features and keep up with the newest version of Firefox.